shredthaGNAR/list-of-my-starred-repos/README.md

 * [mjdescy/TodoTxtMac](https://github.com/mjdescy/TodoTxtMac): TodoTxtMac is a minimalist, keyboard-driven to-do manager for Mac OS X (10.8 Mountain Lion and higher) that conforms to the todo.txt format spec.
 * [Calvin-LL/toggleairport](https://github.com/Calvin-LL/toggleairport): A script for macOS to turn off WiFi when Ethernet is plugged in, and turn on WiFi when Ethernet is unplugged
 * [tangledhelix/toggleAirport](https://github.com/tangledhelix/toggleAirport): Toggle Airport power based on presence of wired ethernet
+* [rickkas7/TowerInfo](https://github.com/rickkas7/TowerInfo): Tool to show the location of nearby cellular towers on a mobile device, tablet, or laptop
 * [MrOtherGuy/ToyfoCSS](https://github.com/MrOtherGuy/ToyfoCSS): Guide to introduce basic CSS concepts and progressively advance into Firefox CSS hacking
 * [cheems/transfer-between-drives](https://github.com/cheems/transfer-between-drives): This is a Google Colab notebook for transferring files/folders between drives from different Google accounts
 * [pjialin/TranslucentFox](https://github.com/pjialin/TranslucentFox): 🤭 Translucent UI for Firefox